pz0995/selecting-single-elements-lab-bootcamp-prep-000/README.md

 console.log(`The first link href is: ${linkHref}`)
 ```

-Let's take a look at what is going on.
+Let's take a look at what is on.

 The first three lines are _variable definitions_.
 Variables in JavaScript are just like you remember them in Algebra.
 They are simply names for some sort of data.
 The `=` sign assigns whatever is on the right side to be held inside of whatever is on the left side.
 With the default code the phrase `"ENTER HEADER CODE HERE"` is held inside of the `header` variable.